panteLx/actual-tracker-insert-api/readme.md

 - **User Feedback:** Displays success and debug messages that disappear after 10 seconds, with the URL automatically cleaned up.
 - **Discord Notifications:** Sends a Discord webhook notification when a new transaction is added.
 - **Security:** Uses Helmet for basic security enhancements.
+- **DEBUG:** Gives out debug messages to the user via frontend and discord webhook

 ## Folder Structure
 ```